ElhamMoharrami/rotten-potato/README.md

-# rotten-potato
+# Rotten-potato
-# a Korean film and drama rating website.
+# A Korean film and drama rating website.
+## Used technologies:
+Javascript + react + css